bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 87°
-- Breezy and Overcast
+- Breezy
-- 72% humidity
+- 68% humidity
-- 16 mph wind
+- 15 mph wind
-- 88% cloud cover
+- 2% cloud cover
 - 39 AQI 🟩
 - 0.49 inches of rain in the past 24 hours
-- 1.59 inches of rain expected in the next 48 hours
+- 0.3 inches of rain expected in the next 48 hours

 <noscript>
 <p>Today's Temperature</p>